 He did find himself in the fashion capital, Paris where he trained under Yves Saint Laurent and Christian Dior.

-At the time, a design house, Jean Louis Scherrer, was on the brink of collapse in 1965, when Jaxon was appointed as their head designer making him the first African American to lead a French couture house.
+At the time, a design house, Jean Louis Scherrer, was on the brink of collapse, when Jaxon was appointed as their head designer in 1969, making him the first African American to lead a French couture house.

 He later returned to the United States designing staple collections for Pierre Cardin, Jay Jaxon for Benson & Partners, Jou-Jou, Jay Jaxon for Muney, John Kloss, and Jay Jaxon for The New Pliers.